jepusto/SingleCaseES/cran-comments.md

 ## Resubmission

-This is minor release that includes small bug-fixes for the built-in shiny app and additional example datasets.
+This is minor release that includes small bug-fixes in package functions and in the built-in shiny app.

 ## Test environments